Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Introduction

 which we refer to as the $m_\infty$-bound or $m_\infty$-inequality.
-The right hand side in (\ref{infty_m}) depends on $A$ only through its dimension~$n$ and its operator norm $\|A\|$.
-The third corollary presents an estimate (upper bound) for the critical threshold $t_c$ mentioned in Conjecture~1 in above. \item The upper bounds in Proposition~\ref{prop_4} become tighter than the upper bound in HW inequality only when $t>t_c$, i.e., for all sufficiently large values of $t$.
-We raise the question whether one can improve over HW inequality for all sufficiently small values of $t$.
-We answer this question in the affirmative.
-We are able to present what we refer to as a ``twin inequality'' to HW inequality which is tighter than HW inequality not only for all sufficiently small $t$, but also for all sufficiently large $t$.
-This bound depends on all norms $\|A\|, \|A\|_2$ and $\|A\|_3$. \begin{proposition} Let $A$ be a symmetric matrix and
+The right hand side in (\ref{infty_m}) depends on $A$ only through its rank $r(A)$ and its operator norm $\|A\|$.
+The second corollary presents an estimate (upper bound) for the critical threshold $\tau_c$ mentioned in Conjecture~1 above.